Perhaps the simplest and easiest way to put your money to work and begin saving is by investing in US savings bond.

 As of now, they do not have a secondary market so, individual investors cannot trade them among themselves.

-Bonds are interest-earning instruments similar to a savings account or CD but the investor doesn’t have to claim the interest as income on his tax returns all the time.
 If he redeems the savings bonds and uses the interest to pay for tuition for himself or a legal dependent in the same year, he doesn’t have to pay federal taxes on them.

 They call this the Education Savings Bond Program.
 There are eligibility requirements under the program, so please consult a tax professional before you start investing.